 Treat the event, venue, and volunteer staff with respect at all times.
 Our staff works hard (often during their free time) to make sure that you are having fun.
 Let’s all work together to make this a welcoming community for everyone!

-We want you to feel safe and comfortable at all Blues Dance New York events.
 If you have a concern, please reach out to one of our staff members.
-We are here for you to make sure that you have a good time.
+We are here to make sure that you have a good time.
 Learn more by reading our Safer Spaces page.